kylepearson13/slipspace.github.io/_press/2014-08-01-get-ready-for-slipspace.md

 **About solve.solutions**

-[solve.solutions](http://solve.solutions) is a botique services firm based in Auckland, NZ.
+[solve.solutions](http://solve.solutions) is a boutique services firm based in Auckland, NZ.
 We are committed to helping New Zealand startups succeed.
 We specialise in identifying what's required in getting a minimal viable product (MVP) built.
-[Slipspace](http://slipspace.co) is our first completly in-house project which was built to manage our clients applications.
+[Slipspace](http://slipspace.co) is our first completely in-house project which was built to manage our clients applications.

 **Contact**